 Classrooms will be open and Teaching Artists available starting 15 minutes prior to workshop start times.
 Teaching Artists will dismiss workshops on time.
 Please drop off and pick up your student promptly.
 Several workshops are scheduled throughout the building and throughout the day.
 All students are supervised until they are picked up.

 Because of our lobby hours and our staffing limitations, the Lyric Arts lobby is not open to the public except during performances.
-If you or your student is uncomfortable leaving the building during your child’s workshop, please let our Education Coordinator know and we will make other arrangements.
 There are some great coffee shops downtown Anoka, if you feel like a short walk down the street!

 Is there any sort of production or play at the end of the workshop?

 Most workshops include a presentation for family and friends on the last day.
 This presentation will take place on the Main Street Stage and is FREE to anyone who wants to join us!
 It’s a great opportunity for workshop students to experience what its like to rehearse and perform for an audience and also for their supporters to see what they’ve been working on.
 Workshop students and families will receive more information on their presentation date, time and what to expect on the first day of each workshop series.

 Skills-based workshops do not have a formal presentation, but family and friends will often be invited to attend the last part of each workshop series as an "open classroom" so that students may share their work-in-progress.

 I want to audition for a Lyric Arts production, but I have never done anything like that before.
 Do you have any suggestions of classes that can help me prepare?

 We offer Audition Prep workshops throughout the year for all ages.
 Students will get hands-on experience practicing auditioning, sharpening their performing skills, and getting questions answered.
 More information on these workshops and upcoming auditions can be found on our Auditions page.